Europay / MasterCard / Visa

-Help protect customer and transaction data
+Protect customer & transaction data

 EMV transactions are authenticated during payment to protect against counterfeit cards.
 They also create unique transaction data, so any captured data cannot be used to execute new transactions.

-Reduce the potential cost of doing business
+Reduce the cost of doing business

 On October 1, 2015, a shift in liability took place for fraudulent cards if you are not compliant.
 Don't let your business get hit with expensive non-compliant fees, simply for not upgrading your terminal.

-Reinforce your customers' confidence
+Reinforce customers' confidence

 Customer loyalty is the key to a successful business.
 Build trust with your customers by ensuring their credit cards don't get compromised.

-Stay up to date with payment trends
+Stay updated on payment trends

 These terminals are equipped with Near Field Communication (NFC) technology which is used in mobile contact-less payments.
 This allows your customers to be one of the first to use this form of payment, keeping your business ahead of the game.